code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 }
 ```

-In order to fine tune the different settign for the `ConnectionFactory` and `JmsListenerContainerFactory` beans
-For the `Receiver`, Spring Boot takes care of most of the configuration.
-There are however two properties that need to be explicitly set in the <var>application.yml</var> properties file:
-1. The <var>'kafka.consumer.group-id'</var> property needs to be specified as we are [using group management to assign topic partitions to consumers](http://docs.confluent.io/current/clients/consumer.html#concepts).
-In this example we will assign it the value <var>'boot'</var>.
-2. The <var>'kafka.consumer.auto-offset-reset'</var> property needs to be set to <var>'earliest'</var> which ensures the new consumer group will get the message sent in case the container started after the send was completed.
+Using application properties we can further fine tune the different settings of the `ConnectionFactory`, `JmsTemplate` and `JmsListenerContainerFactory` beans.
+Scroll down to <var># ACTIVEMQ</var> and <var># JMS</var> [in the following link in order to get a complete overview on all the available ActiveMQ and JMS properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)

+In this example we use default values and only specify the destination in the included <var>application.yml</var> properties file.

 ``` yml
 destiation:
   boot: boot.q
 ```

-> Scroll down to <var># ???</var> [in the following link in order to get a complete overview on all the Spring JMS ActiveMQ properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) that can be set for auto configuration using an Spring Boot application properties file.

 # Disable JMS Autoconfiguration